Tfletcher7/Tfletcher7/README.md

 ## Projects
 Here are some of the projects that you will find in this repository:

-Project 1: [Project 1](./DigitalFinalProject/index.html) This is my portfolio website that I created for a class project.
+[Project 1](https://github.com/Tfletcher7/DigitalFinalProject): This is my portfolio website that I created for a class project.
 The site is made using HTML and Css.
 Project 2:

 ## Contact